Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 Dashboard

-As a manager or admin, you can access a dashboard that shows you scheduling, attendance, and timesheet data at a glance.
-You can see who’s scheduled for which shifts, track absences, process shift or time off requests, get insights into open shifts, view labor cost, and more, all in one place.
+As a manager or admin, I could access a dashboard that showed me scheduling, attendance, and timesheet data at a glance.
+I could see who’s scheduled for which shifts, track absences, process shift or time off requests, get insights into open shifts, view labor costs, and more, all in one place.

 Ready reports